caffeine-dev-rafly/cookie-tms/README.md

 ## ✨ Key Features (The "Treats")

 ### 🚚 For Business Owners
 * **Smart Route Optimization:** Stop guessing.
 Our "Wizard Engine" calculates the fastest route to save fuel.
+(Coming soon)
 * **Live Fleet Tracking:** Watch your trucks move in real-time on a beautiful map.
 * **Geofence Auto-Arrival:** System automatically marks "ARRIVED" when a truck enters the warehouse.
-No more drivers lying about their location.
+No more drivers lying about their location.(Coming soon)
 * **Profit & Loss Dashboard:** Instantly see which truck is making money and which is losing money.

 ### 🛠 For Developers